apereo/cas/ISSUE_TEMPLATE.md

 - First, check with CAS' user mailing list and other support forums to see if the issue has been reported there and if there are any workarounds.
 - Cross check with the official CAS documentation to see if there are any missing steps in your configuration.
 - Check CAS' issue tracker to see if your issue has already been reported.

+# Contribute

+If you have already identified an enhancement or a bug fix, it is STRONGLY recommended that you simply submit a pull request to address the case.
+There is no need for special ceremony to create separate issues.
+The pull request IS the issue and it will be tracked and tagged as such.
+Do NOT log issues hoping for the issue to get resolved in the future by someone else.
+[Study the guide](CONTRIBUTING.md) and learn the skills to submit contributions, or reach out to a [commercial affiliate](https://www.apereo.org/content/commercial-affiliates) for assistance.

 # Remember

 - If you have a question about how to configure a feature in CAS, please use the CAS mailing lists instead or other support channels.